-All spoilers regarding the Prequel Trilogy, the Original Trilogy, and The Clone Wars are unmarked.
+All spoilers regarding the Skywalker Saga and The Clone Wars are unmarked.
 Examples relating to Disney's EU and the new movies can be spoiler-tagged if deemed necessary.
 Spoilers up to Season 4 of Rebels are also unmarked due to relying on The Reveal of the first and second Fulcrum's identities.

 Tropes specifically applying to the characters based on their appearances in Star Wars Legends can be found here.